 “We definitely contributed to all four of them,” said Alan Grau, vice president of business development for PQShield, one of the startups involved.
 “Obviously, other companies have contributed to these algorithms as well.
 We’re a company with commercial intents and VCs that want us to sell lots of stuff.
 So we’re gonna build whatever NIST says.
 But, yeah, we were happy that we’ve concentrated on the four selected.”

 Post Quantum Cryptography

-PQShield and dozens of other companies offer post-quantum cryptography (PQC), sometimes also referred to as quantum safe c.
+PQShield and dozens of other companies offer post-quantum cryptography (PQC), sometimes also referred to as quantum-safe computing.
 However, getting every device and network protected from quantum-computing attacks is going to need every one of those companies and probably more, to convert every device and system from the old RSA/ECC encryptions.
 That reality is made more difficult by the fact that it is almost impossible to find every instance that needs converting.

-A new entry, SandboxAQ, has a set of tools to make that easier, according to Jack Hilary, CEO.
+A new entry, SandboxAQ, has a set of tools to make that easier, according to Jack Hidary, CEO.
 SandboxAQ was spun out of Alphabet early this year.

 “We have an analyzer that finds and tags all these instances within a network.
 In a large bank, you can be talking about as many as 50,000 instances using old software and protocols.
 Second, our benchmarking software analyzes the new PQC protocols identified by NIST to see what impact they have on the performance.”

 The final tool, Maestro, helps implement the new cryptography across all instances, Hidary explained.
 “We’re moving into an era that goes from a single standard, essentially RSA, to a multi-pronged standard.
 Maestro uses built-in machine learning to make real-time decisions as to which standard you would use in that instance.”